ethereum-optimism/optimism/specs/system_config.md

 When the batch-submitter utilizes EIP-4844 blob data for data-availability it can adjust the scalars to accurately price the resources:

-- `baseFeeScalar` to correspond to share of a user-transaction (per byte) in the total Blob data that is introduced by the data-transaction of the batch-submitter.
+- `baseFeeScalar` to correspond to the share of the user-transaction (per byte) in the total regular L1 EVM gas usage consumed by the data-transaction of the batch-submitter.
-- `blobBaseFeeScalar` to correspond to the share of the user-transaction (per byte) in the total regular L1 EVM gas usage consumed by the data-transaction of the batch-submitter.
+  For blob transactions this is the fixed intrinsic gas cost of the L1 transaction.

-  For regular data-transactions this is the fixed intrinsic gas cost of the L1 transaction.
+- `blobBaseFeeScalar` to correspond to share of a user-transaction (per byte) in the total Blob data that is introduced by the data-transaction of the batch-submitter.

 ### `gasLimit` (`uint64`)